Mazharul419/Bash-Battle-Arena/Level 07 - File Sorting Script.md

 ## 3. find and ls command

+The command is tricky:

     find "$DIRECTORY" -type f -name "*.txt" -exec ls -lh {} +

-The find command looks for files only using `-type f` Specifying all `.txt` files using `-name "*.txt"`
+a. `find` command

+    find "$DIRECTORY" -type f -name "*.txt"

+* `find -type f` for files only
+* `-name "*.txt"` specifies all `.txt` files

+> output so far:

+    Arena/warrior.txt
+    Arena/mage.txt
+    Arena/archer.txt

+b. `ls` command

+      -exec ls -lh {} +

-The `-exec` command executes the below command from each result of `file` commmand `ls -lh` lists the files in long-list formatting, with human-readable file sizes (kb,mb, etc.)
+* The `-exec` command executes the below command from each result of `find` commmand
+* `ls -lh` lists the files in long-list formatting, with human-readable file sizes (kb,mb, etc.)
-`{}` is a placeholder that is replaced with matching files `+` runs the ls command once with many files passed as arguments - as opposed to once per file - increasing speed of command execution
+* `{}` is a placeholder that is replaced with matching files
+* `+` runs the ls command once with many files passed as arguments - as opposed to once per file - increasing speed of command execution

+> output so far:

+    -rw-r--r-- 1 maz239 maz239 0 Jul 31 11:04 Arena/archer.txt
+    -rw-r--r-- 1 maz239 maz239 0 Jul 31 11:04 Arena/mage.txt
+    -rw-r--r-- 1 maz239 maz239 0 Jul 31 11:04 Arena/warrior.txt

-## 4.
+## 4. sort command

+    | sort -k 5,5 -h

+The `-k` option sorts the file by key i.e., the column.
+Since size is the 5th column this is set to `5`.

+The `-h` sorts taking into account the human-readable sizes i.e., kb, mb

+the output from the find and ls command are piped into the sort command

+5. awk command

+        | awk '{ print $5, $9 }'

+The `awk` command prints the 5th and 9th columns, size and file name out of the `ls` command

 ## AWESOME!!!